Best Ways to Improve Customer Communication on Your Website

 First, you need to understand that most people don’t want to give their phone numbers or email addresses to yet another website — the thought of spam is horrifying.
 And it’s not just privacy hawks who shy away from contact forms; most websites only achieve a 2-3% conversion rate.
 Furthermore, people don’t want to have to worry about waiting for a return phone call to address their problems or questions.
 They want to get the answers they need with as little effort as possible.

-Follow these nine tips to make your website design and customer service more approachable, and thus, gain the trust of more customers.
+Follow these tips to make your website design and customer service more approachable, and thus, gain the trust of more customers.

 Go with the Flow

 Website usability is built on convention.
 Follow tried and true design strategies to ensure that your users can move through your site as easily as possible.
 Remember, the less effort, the better.

 - Use the words “Contact Us.”
 It may sound boring or generic, but the phrase works.
 (There’s a reason exit signs don’t use the words “leave” or “depart.”)
 People don’t read your site — they scan — and they’ve been trained over time to instantly recognize those two words.

 - Place contact info and phone number at the top, right corner of the page, where it’s expected.Also, make sure to include your phone number as an HTML, not an image.
 That way, a mobile user can tap the phone number link and launch into a call immediately.
 When mobile browsing eclipses desktop browsing in two years, nearly everyone will need that instant access.
 While you open yourself up to potential spamming, the benefits certainly outweigh the risks.